-The threat of establishing a solid control in the network sphere has not left the socially active and oppositional Russian citizens.
-Last weekend, on the 10th of March, Moscow, St. Petersburg and Khabarovsk protested against the initiative of the Russian authorities.
+The threat of establishing solid control in the network sphere has not left the socially active and oppositional Russian citizens.
+Last weekend, on the 10th of March, Moscow, St. Petersburg, and Khabarovsk protested against the initiative of the Russian authorities.
 The activists crowded the door of the office of the Rosselkhonadzor with posters “Here the Russian Internet is being killed”.
 At a sanctioned rally in Moscow, 13 people were detained.
-In Khabarovsk it passed without excesses.
+In Khabarovsk, it passed without excesses.

 Following China and Cuba

 The idea of Internet isolation is far from new.
 So, in communal China from 2003, the so-called “Golden Shield” doctrine has been introduced and is ongoing.
 It is a total filter system of arriving data.
-No unwanted information will arrive to the monitor and thus no unwanted information will arrive in the head of the user – the average Chinese.
-Similar system is used by Myanmar and Cuba.
+No unwanted information will arrive at the monitor and thus no unwanted information will arrive in the head of the user – the average Chinese.
+A similar system is used by Myanmar and Cuba.

 But this is not so bad if you look at North Korea’s access to the Internet with just over a thousand IP addresses, that are of the organizations with special permission granted by the government.
 For all others, the Internet is an unidentified integer.